 The builder is Hitech Construction Company, part of the Chagoury Group.
 It is the same firm delivering the Lagos-Calabar coastal highway, the administration’s other signature corridor.

-The full Sokoto-Badagry route is planned at more than 1,000 kilometres, crossing Sokoto, Kebbi, Niger, Kwara, Oyo, Ogun and Lagos states.
-The council had already approved about 2 trillion naira for other sections in 2025.
+The full Sokoto-Badagry route is planned at more than 1,000 kilometres.
+It crosses Sokoto, Kebbi, Niger, Kwara, Oyo, Ogun and Lagos states, and the council had already approved about 2 trillion naira for other sections in 2025.

 Officials cast the section-by-section phasing as pragmatic engineering.
 Critics read it as momentum politics, each approval making the next harder to question.